 This mathematically intensive, college-level course explores the connection between events at the molecular level and large-scale, observable phenomena.
 Through a combination of lectures, laboratory experiments, and classroom demonstrations, students become familiar with fundamental chemical principles and their applications to such topics as reaction rates, acid-base chemistry and electrochemical cells.
 The class heavily emphasizes problem-solving skills as well as data analysis and interpretation.
 Students who are successful in this course will be qualified to take the Advanced Placement exam.

 This course introduces students to human body organization and basic physiological principles using a systemic approach.
 In addition to learning the structures and functions of the body’s organ systems, students participate in dissections and labs on topics such as lung capacity, muscle imbalance and gait analysis, nutrition, forensics and blood pressure.
 Students also investigate disease pathologies affecting normal body function.
 In this course students gain an understanding of who they are, what makes their bodies work and what happens when their bodies malfunction.
 The course emphasizes the impact of lifestyle choices on health, as well as the importance of decision-making and responsibility for those choices.

-This is an algebra-based course that examines the application of physical laws and principles to a wide range of topics, including Newtonian mechanics, fluids, optics, sound, electricity and magnetism.
+This is an algebra-based course that examines the application of physical laws and principles to a wide range of topics, including Newtonian mechanics, astronomy, sound, and electricity.
 In this class, students develop an integrated approach to problem solving that combines visualization of physical systems with detailed mathematical treatment.
 The course features a prominent laboratory component that emphasizes critical evaluation of experimental design as well as graphical analysis of data.

 AP Physics C, Mechanics